The Blue Planet

 5/5

-Promotes deep appreciation for global biodiversity and the interconnectedness of all living organisms.
-Encourages environmental stewardship by highlighting the fragility of oceanic ecosystems.
+Promotes deep appreciation for global biodiversity and the interconnectedness of Earth's delicate ecosystems.
+Encourages curiosity toward scientific discovery and environmental responsibility.

 Positive Role Models